chevereto/v4-docs/application/installing/installation.md

 # 📦 Installation

-::: tip
-Our Docker and VPS provisioning are all-included.
-No need to worry about PHP, Web Server or any other system layer dependency.
+💡 Our Docker and VPS provisioning comes all-included.
+No need to worry about any system layer dependency and we also provide active support for these.

+::: tip Runs anywhere
+Chevereto runs on any compatible system but **we do not** include support for third-party provisioning systems as part of our software support.
+Paid extra support will be required to address these issues.
 :::

 ## Using VPS

 * Requires Ubuntu 20.04 LTS VPS

-👉 Recommended for **production systems**.
+👉 Recommended for production systems.

 ::: tip
 Check [chevereto/vps](https://github.com/chevereto/vps) for a complete overview of our VPS provisioning.